olivmath/olivmath/cv/blockchain-engineer.md

 - Creator of "Merkly", the most widely used Merkle Tree library in the Python ecosystem.
 - Winner of 4 global Web3 hackathons (Stellar, Rails, XRPL, Chiliz).
-- Organized Web3 educational event with 100+ attendees in Florianópolis.
+- Organized Web3 educational event with 100+ attendees.
-- 5000+ followers on LinkedIn focused on blockchain and engineering research.
+- 5000+ followers on LinkedIn focused on onboarding web2 dev to web3.
 - Ambassador for Stellar (Rust/Soroban smart contract development).
 - Ambassador for OpenSense, large Web3 audit and security education community.